-FNGINE COOLING SYSTEM
+ENGINE COOLING SYSTEM

-The engine cooling system is filled at the factory with a high-quality, year-round, antifreeze coolant solution.
-The anti-freeze solution contains rust and corrosion inhibitors. therefore additional engine cooling system additives are not necessary.
+The engine cooling system is filled at the factory with a high-quality, year-round, anti-freeze coolant solution.
+The anti-freeze solution contains rust and corrosion inhibitors, therefore additional engine cooling system additives are not necessary.

-When adding or replacing coolant, be sure to use only an ethylene glycol antifreeze with the proper mixture ratio of 50% anti-freeze and 50% distilled water.
+When adding or replacing coolant, be sure to use only an ethelene glycol antifreeze with the proper mixture ratio of 50% Genuine Nissan Anti-freeze coolant or equivalent and 50% soft tap water.
 The use of other types of coolant solutions may damage the engine cooling system.

-Outside te dow emperature n to Anti- freeze Distilled water

-°C °F neeze watei

--35 -30 50% 50%
+Out tempe dow Genuine Nissan Anti-freeze coolant or equivalent Soft tap water -35 -30 50% 50%

 - Never remove the radiator cap when the engine is hot.
-Wait until the engine and radiator cool down.
-Serious burns could be caused by high pressure fluid escaping from the radiator.
-See precautions in "If your vehicle overheats," found in the "In case of emergency" section. - The radiator is equipped with a pressure cap.
-Use only a genuine NISSAN cap.
+Serious burns could be caused by high pressure fluid escaping from the radiator. - The radiator is equipped with a pressure type radiator cap.
+To prevent engine damage, use only a genuine NISSAN radiator cap.

-CHECKING ENGINE COOLANT I FVFI
+CHECKING ENGINE COOLANT LEVEL